DavidGriswoldTeacher/processing_java_template/README.md

 ### Try running the project

 Open the `Sketch.java` file, which is inside the `src` folder, then press `F5` or choose Run->Start Debugging .
-You should get a window with some bouncing balls!
+You should get a window with a circle and as you drag your mouse around it draws new circles!

-You are ready to start tweaking the code in `Sketch.java` and `ball.java`.
+You are ready to start tweaking the code in `Sketch.java`.
 Good luck!